Pushmeet Kohli

 Pushmeet Kohli is an Indian British computer scientist and Vice President of research at Google DeepMind.
 At Deepmind, he heads the "Science and Strategic Initiatives Unit".
 He was noted by Time magazine as being one of the 100 most influential people in AI according to the Time 100 AI list.

-He has led and supervised a number of projects including AlphaFold, a system for predicting the 3D structures of proteins; AlphaEvolve, a general-purpose evolutionary coding agent; SynthID, a system for watermarking and detecting AI-generated content; and Co-Scientist, an agent for generating and testing new scientific hypotheses.
+Kohli has led and supervised a number of projects including AlphaFold, a system for predicting the 3D structures of proteins; AlphaEvolve, a general-purpose evolutionary coding agent; SynthID, a system for watermarking and detecting AI-generated content; and Co-Scientist, an agent for generating and testing new scientific hypotheses.

 Education

-Kohli received a BTech in Computer Science and Engineering at the National Institute of Technology, Warangal.
-He went on to study at Oxford Brookes University, where he earned a PhD in computer vision under Philip Torr in 2007.
-Kohli was also a postdoctoral associate at the Psychometric Centre, University of Cambridge.
+Kohli received a Bachelor of Technology (BTech) degree in Computer Science and Engineering at the National Institute of Technology, Warangal.
+He went on to study at Oxford Brookes University, where he earned a PhD in computer vision for research supervised by Philip Torr in 2007.

-Career
+Career and research

-Before joining Google DeepMind, Pushmeet Kohli was partner scientist and director of research at Microsoft Research.
+After his PhD, Kohli was a postdoctoral associate at the Psychometric Centre, University of Cambridge.
+Before joining Google DeepMind, Kohli was partner scientist and director of research at Microsoft Research.
 His research investigates applications of machine learning and artificial intelligence.

-Pushmeet has made research contributions in the fields of computational biology, program synthesis, superoptimization, discrete optimization, and psychometrics.
+Kohli has made research contributions in the fields of computational biology, program synthesis, superoptimization, discrete optimization, and psychometrics.
+Notable research projects he has contributed to include: